bluerobotics/sphinx-blue-robotics-theme/docs/source/examples/api-docs.md

 }
 ```

-You can reference and generate documentation for this C++ code as follows:
+You can reference and generate documentation for this C++ code as follows in your Markdown files:

 ````md
 ```{doxygenfile} my_class.h
 ```
 ````

-And `breathe` will render the documentation for the `MyClass` class, including method definitions and comments from your C++ code.
+This will automatically generate documentation for the `MyClass` class and its methods.
 For example, the previous example renders:

 ```{doxygenfile} my_class.h
 :no-link: